Waste Management Phoenix Open

 Going back even further 2011 winner Mark Wilson had won two starts previously in Hawaii, in addition he had posted a 9th place and 11th place finish in this event over the previous three years as well as a top 10 in Reno and at the Shriners while finally 2010 winner Hunter Mahan had posted a previous top 10 finish here.

-To sum up every one of the past ten winners had posted previous top 10 finishes in Desert events, whilst eight of them had posted one either in this event or in Reno.
+To sum up every one of the past thirteen winners had posted previous top 10 finishes in Desert events, whilst eight of them had posted one either in this event or in Reno.

 Current form coming in to the event can be beneficial as we saw with Simpson in 2020 who triumphed on the back of a third place finish at the Sony, however it is not a requisite.

 2019 champion Rickie Fowler had only made one start in the calendar year a ‘loosener’ of a 66th place at Torrey Pines the week before, similarly Hideki Matsuyama had missed the cut on his only previous calendar year start, also at the Farmers, the year he was first victorious, conversely though 2018 winner Gary Woodland had finished 12th and seventh in his previous two starts.
-Finally last years winner Koepka had missed the cut in his first two outings of the calendar year.
+2021 winner Koepka had missed the cut in his first two outings of the calendar year and finally last years champion Scheffler had been solid but unspectacular in finishing 25th and 20th in his first two outings of the year.

 All in all then, bearing in mind the completely different challenges they set, to me the pedigree in the desert is more important than form at Pebble Beach or indeed Torrey Pines over the previous fortnight.